Logo What's After the Movie

 In which year does Leopold find himself transported to modern New York?

-Discover the awards and nominations received by Kate & Leopold.
-Explore the history of Kate & Leopold and its cast and crew.
+Discover all the awards and nominations received by Kate & Leopold, from Oscars to film festival honors.
+Learn how Kate & Leopold and its cast and crew have been recognized by critics and the industry alike.

 74th Academy Awards 2002